configcat-labs/configcat-in-dotnet-sample/README.md

 dotnet --version
 ```

+### Add your credentials

+Edit the `appsettings.json` file and replace the placeholder values with your ConfigCat SDK Key and feature flag key.

 ### Run

-- Execute the following command to run the application and click the link printed to the terminal to launch the app in your browser:
+1. Execute the following command to run the application and click the link printed to the terminal to launch the app in your browser:

 ```sh
 dotnet watch
 ```

-- Click
+2. Append `/api/feature` to the URL to see the status of the feature flag.

 ## Learn more